ypinhsuan/tp/docs/UserGuide.md

   ![Unlink before](images/ugimages/UnlinkBefore.png)

-* Your Tutor's Pet displays the remaining students in CS2103T Tutorial to confirm that you have successfully unlinked Alex from the class.
+* Your Tutor's Pet displays the remaining students in CS2103T Tutorial to confirm that you have successfully removed Alex from the class.

   ![Unlink after](images/ugimages/UnlinkAfter.png)